mozilla/ecosystem-platform/docs/fxa-engineering/fxa-dev-process.md

 afterward we send a summary of each meeting to an appropriate mailing list.

 Please see our [project calendar][fxa-calendar] for details.

+## Developing on a long running branch

+If a branch will survive beyond a couple of days its important to have a bit of strategy so as to avoid merging frustrations for yourself and your team.
+If possible you should use other options like feature flags, but sometimes a branch is the best way to go.
+Ask your team if you're unsure.
+If you need to use a branch, please keep in mind:
+* Your team won't be keeping up with what is landing on the branch.
+Regular communication and/or demos of where you are at and where you are going can help keep your changes in peoples' minds.
+* You should rebase against master often to avoid a giant headache when you eventually merge
+* Consider creating new components instead of editing old ones if you have extensive enough changes.
+This way it's a very small change to flip from one to the other instead of trying to merge.

 ## Code Review